 2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

-That's unlikely to change unless the restricted market suddenly springs to life.
-The available unrestricted free agents resemble a store's clearance section—some type of asterisk is attached.
-Players might be aging, limited in how they can help or coming off seasons doomed by injuries or uncharacteristic struggles.
+The first 24 hours featured LeBron James change locales, while Kevin Durant, Chris Paul and Paul George all recommitted to their respective clubs.
+Day two saw the most stunning salary witnessed in years: a one-year, $5.3 million deal for 27-year-old DeMarcus Cousins, who becomes 2018 All-Star No. 5 for the world champion Golden State Warriors.

-But that should help price tags come down, which might encourage activity with the better bargain potential.
+But the avalanche of activity has slowed considerably since.
+Thursday's biggest signing featured Nemanja Bjelica joining the Philadelphia 76ers, per ESPN's Adrian Wojnarowski.
+It would seem the dog days of the offseason are either here or quickly approaching.

-The top 25 remaining players are assembled here, and the list will be updated as players continue to reach new agreements.
+That said, plenty of useful players remain unsigned.
+The top 25 remaining are assembled here, and the list will be updated as players continue to reach new agreements.

 Note: Most of the text throughout this article is repeated from the previous installments of the free-agent draft board, though new information has been added in some places.